tesujimath/o-my-soul/content/post/hope-in-god/index.md

 Thus the LORD saved Israel that day from the hand of the Egyptians, and Israel saw the Egyptians dead on the seashore.
 Israel saw the great power that the LORD used against the Egyptians, so the people feared the LORD, and they believed in the LORD and in his servant Moses.
 {{< /quote >}}

 This song must be the refrain of your life: the habit of remembering who the Lord is and what he has done.
-It is the habit of remembering as you do the dishes, as you drive to work, and as you grapple with the challenges of life.
+It is the habit of remembering as you do the dishes, as you drive to work, as you grapple with the challenges of life.
 It is the habit of remembering the God of your life and the great power that he uses to rescue those he loves.
 Dwell in that, my soul.

 And do not underestimate the discipline and determination required to sing this song, to make it the habit of your life, but this you must do, single-mindedly, doggedly, courageously.
 It is a matter of life and death.
 Take your eyes off yourself, look to the Lord and hope in him.
 There is no other.